SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex5/readme.md

 1. Click **Create** to create a new entry.

-2. Select an `Sunshine Travel (70001)` as Agency ID, select a customer by starting to add a name `Theresia`, Nov 20, 2022 as starting date and Nov 15, 2022 as end date.
+2. Select `Sunshine Travel (70001)` as Agency ID, select a customer by starting to add a name `Theresia`, Nov 20, 2022 as starting date and Nov 15, 2022 as end date.
 The draft will be updated.

     <!-- ![Preview](images/preview3.png) --Y
     <img src="images/preview3.png" alt="Preview" width="90%">